lululxvi/deepxde/docs/index.rst

 DeepXDE
 =======

-DeepXDE is a deep learning library on top of `TensorFlow <https://www.tensorflow.org/>`_.
+DeepXDE is a library for scientific machine learning.
 Use DeepXDE if you need a deep learning library that

 - solves forward and inverse partial differential equations (PDEs) via physics-informed neural network (PINN),
 - solves forward and inverse integro-differential equations (IDEs) via PINN,